lokijota/mlops-openlab-clone/README.md

 # mlops-openlab-clone

-This is just a test.
+This is just a test...

 https://microsoftlearning.github.io/mslearn-mlops/documentation/03-trigger-workflow.html